opper-ai/opper-webagent/README.md

 ## Under the Hood

-The agent is a so called compound AI agent in that it utilizes differnt models for different parts of its subtasks.
+The agent is a compound AI agent in that it utilizes differnt models for different parts of its subtasks.
 It accesses these models via the Opper AI platform:

 - 🔍 **Molmo**: An open source model specialized for visual analysis and web element detection
 - 🤔 **Deepseek V3**: A large language model specialized for strategic reasoning and planning